 Another beautiful breathtaking beach that can only be accessed by foot or by Sea Taxis.
 Lying right next to the Red beach it is such a quiet and extreme setting for a beach.

-Monolithos Beach is the place where you can experience a marvelous sunrise!
+Monolithos Beach is the place where you can experience a marvellous sunrise!
 Less crowded and touristy beach just a couple of minutes away from the airport and only 10min drive from Fira, the capital of the Island.
-The dark gray sand is obvious everywhere since this another volcanic beach of the island.
+The dark grey sand is obvious everywhere since this another volcanic beach of the island.

 Santorini’s longest beach and the first beach to be developed as a holiday resort is also the busiest.
 The area offers tavernas, restaurants, bars, hotels and a great variety of water sports and activities.